math1k98/adguard-lists/README.md

-# adguard-soitic
+Filter Lists
-Blocklist and Whitlist for AdGuard
+Blocklist and Allowlist